benintw/Facial-Keypoint-Detector/README.md

 ### Functions

-train.py
+- train.py
+- train_one_epoch(loader, model, optimizer, loss_fn, device): Trains the model for one epoch.
+- main(): Main function to setup data loaders, model, loss function, optimizer, and start the training process.
+- split_data.py
-train_one_epoch(loader, model, optimizer, loss_fn, device): Trains the model for one epoch. main(): Main function to setup data loaders, model, loss function, optimizer, and start the training process. split_data.py manual_split_training_data(): Splits the training data into train_4, val_4, train_15, and val_15 sets and saves them as CSV files.
+- manual_split_training_data(): Splits the training data into train_4, val_4, train_15, and val_15 sets and saves them as CSV files.

 ### Configuration

 The config.py file contains configuration settings such as batch size, learning rate, number of epochs, and file paths.
 Modify this file to adjust the training parameters.

-## License

-This project is licensed under the MIT License.
-See the LICENSE file for more details.

 ## Acknowledgements